Jeb Bush: Political positions

-Bush has addressed myriad political issues over the course of his career, many of them during his governorship as already described.
+Bush has addressed myriad political issues over the course of his career, many of them during his governorship.
 In conjunction with his 2015 bid for the presidency, he has revisited many issues that he addressed before, as well as discussing many new ones.

 Domestic issues

 Bush believes abortions should only be legal in the case of rape or incest or if the life of the mother is in danger.
 He does not support public funding for abortion clinics.

 Bush generally rejects the scientific consensus on climate change, which is that climate change is real, progressing, dangerous, and primarily caused by human activity.
-While he has stated that "I think global warming may be real" he has incorrectly claimed that "it is not unanimous among scientists that it is disproportionately manmade.” and that “What I get a little tired of on the left is this idea that somehow science has decided all this so you can't have a view."
+While he has stated that "I think global warming may be real", he has claimed that "it is not unanimous among scientists that it is disproportionately manmade", and said that "What I get a little tired of on the left is this idea that somehow science has decided all this so you can't have a view."
 National Journal wrote that Bush "does not acknowledge the scientific consensus that human activity drives climate change".

 Bush favors repealing the Patient Protection and Affordable Care Act (ACA or "Obamacare") and replacing it with a "market-oriented" alternative.
-Bush has called the current law a "monstrosity" that is "flawed to its core."
+Bush has called the current law a "monstrosity", saying that it is "flawed to its core".
 Bush has proposed some sort of state- or local-government funded "catastrophic coverage" system, in which "if you have a hardship that goes way beyond your means of paying for it, ... the government is there or an entity is there to help you deal with that."
 After the U.S. Supreme Court upheld the ACA in King v.
 Burwell in June 2015, Bush stated that the decision was "not the end of the fight" against the law.

 In 2015, Bush took the position that people in the United States illegally should have a path to legal status, but not a path to citizenship, and said that legal status and avoiding deportation should require immigrants to pay fines, get work permits, pay taxes, not receive government assistance, learn English, and not commit crimes.
 He supports tougher enforcement of immigration laws, including prosecution of businesses that try to hire illegal aliens.